 Frequently Asked Questions

-What is a critique and how do I request to have my publication critiqued?
+What is a critique, and how do I request one?

 A publication critique is an evaluation of a publication's quality based upon a rubric.
 Critiques are completed by experts from across the country.
-Those interested in receiving a critique must fill out and submit a completed form along with the publication submission.
+Those interested in receiving a critique must complete and submit a form along with their publication.

 In addition to receiving comprehensive feedback from experts, your submitted publication(s) automatically become part of a statewide contest.
-In the first level of scoring your submitted publication may receive a scorebook with a bronze mark, silver mark, or gold mark.
-All publications earning an overall GOLD AWARD will be sent on to a new judge where your publication will compete against other GOLD AWARD publications to determine which GOLD AWARD publications will receive the coveted Clyde F. Lytle All-State Keystone Award.
+In the first level of scoring, your submitted publication may receive a scorebook with a bronze, silver, or gold mark.
+All publications earning an overall GOLD AWARD will be sent to a new judge where your publication will compete against other GOLD AWARD publications to determine which GOLD AWARD publications will receive the Clyde F. Lytle All-State Award.

 A publication critique is an evaluation of a publication's quality based upon a rubric.
 Critiques are completed by experts from across the country.
-Those interested in receiving a critique must fill out and submit a completed form along with the publication submission.
+Those interested in receiving a critique must complete and submit a form along with their publication.

 In addition to receiving comprehensive feedback from experts, your submitted publication(s) automatically become part of a statewide contest.
-In the first level of scoring your submitted publication may receive a scorebook with a bronze mark, silver mark, or gold mark.
-All publications earning an overall GOLD AWARD will be sent on to a new judge where your publication will compete against other GOLD AWARD publications to determine which GOLD AWARD publications will receive the coveted Clyde F. Lytle All-State Keystone Award.
+In the first level of scoring, your submitted publication may receive a scorebook with a bronze, silver, or gold mark.
+All publications earning an overall GOLD AWARD will be sent to a new judge where your publication will compete against other GOLD AWARD publications to determine which GOLD AWARD publications will receive the Clyde F. Lytle All-State Award.

 What do I need to submit for critiques?